tokenbitex/tokenbitex/README.md

 # TokenBitex (BIT)

-TokenBitex (BIT) is a utility token deployed on the Polygon (PoS) network.
+TokenBitex (BIT) is a decentralized utility token deployed on the Polygon (PoS) network.
-It is designed for fast, low-cost transactions and easy integration with decentralized and centralized platforms.
+It is designed for fast, secure, and low-cost transactions, with seamless integration across decentralized and centralized platforms.

 ---